-- 48 percent of first-generation students enrolled in a two-year school, compared with 32 percent of students whose parents had at least a bachelor’s degree.
+- 48% of first-generation students enrolled in a two-year school, compared with 32% of students whose parents had at least a bachelor’s degree.

-- Only 25 percent of first-generation students attended our-year institutions.
+- Only 25% of first-generation students attended four-year institutions.
 According to a 2008 Pell Institute study, first-generation students were more than seven times more likely to earn bachelor’s degrees if they started in four-year institutions as opposed to two-year institutions.

 - First-generation students are more likely to enroll in for-profit schools than their peers.

-- 19 percent of first-generation students enrolled in for-profit schools, compared with 8 percent of students whose parents had at least a bachelor’s degree.
+- 19% of first-generation students enrolled in for-profit schools, compared with 8% of students whose parents had at least a bachelor’s degree.

-- Nearly 50 percent of all students enrolled in for-profit schools were first-generation students.
+- Nearly 50% of all students enrolled in for-profit schools were first-generation students.

 - First-generation students were more likely to attend college part-time than their peers.

-- 48 percent of first-generation students attended college part-time, compared to 38 percent of students whose parents had at least a bachelor’s degree.
+- 48% of first-generation students attended college part-time, compared to 38% of students whose parents had at least a bachelor’s degree.

 - First-generation students enrolled in distance education at a higher rate than their peers.

-- 8 percent of first-generation students enrolled in distance learning while 5 percent of their peers whose parents had at least a bachelor’s degree enrolled in distance learning.
+- 8% of first-generation students enrolled in distance learning while 5% of their peers whose parents had at least a bachelor’s degree enrolled in distanced learning.

-- According to a 2011 report from the Higher Education Research Institute, first-generation students were less likely to complete their college degree in six years than their peers whose parents had at least some college experience (50 percent first-generation versus 64 percent non-first-generation).
+- According to a 2011 report from the Higher Education Research Institute, first-generation students were less likely to complete their college degree in six years than their peers whose parents had at least some college experience (50% first-generation versus 64% non-first-generation).

-- Only 11 percent of low-income, first-generation college students will have a college degree within six years of enrolling in school, compared to about 55 percent of their more advantaged peers who were not low-income or first-generation students, according to a Pell Institute study of students who first enrolled in fall 2003.
+- Only 11% of low-income, first-generation college students will have a college degree within six years of enrolling in school, compared to about 55% of their more advantaged peers who were not low-income or first-generation students, according to a Pell Institute study of students who first enrolled in fall 2003.

-- The median age for first-generation students was 24, compared to a median age of 21 for students whose parents had at least a bachelor’s degree.
+- The median age for first-generation students was 24, compared to the median age of 21 for students whose parents had at least a bachelor’s degree.

-- 34 percent of first-generation students were over age 30, compared to 17 percent of students whose parents had at least a bachelor’s degree.
+- 34% of first-generation students were over age 30, compared to 17% of students whose parents had at least a bachelor’s degree.

-- Among students considered independent for financial aid purposes, 60 percent of first-generation students had dependents compared to 45 percent of students whose parents had at least a bachelor’s degree.
+- Among students considered independent for financial aid purposes, 60% of first-generation students had dependents compared to 45% of students whose parents had at least a bachelor’s degree.

-- 36 percent of first-generation students in their first or second year of undergraduate education reported taking a remedial class after high school, compared to 28 percent of their peers whose parents had at least a bachelor’s degree.
+- 36% of first-generation students in their first or second year of undergraduate education reported taking a remedial class after high school, compared to 28% of their peers whose parents had at least a bachelor’s degree.

 - Minority students were more likely than white students to be first-generation students.

-- 42 percent of black students and 48 percent of Hispanic students were first-generation students, compared to 28 percent of white students.
+- 42% of black students and 48% of Hispanic students were first-generation students, compared to 28% of white students.

-- English is not a first language for nearly 20 percent of first-generation students.
+- English is not a first language for nearly 20% of first-generation students.